Controversies about psychiatry: Electroconvulsive therapy

 Electroconvulsive therapy is a therapy method which was used widely between the 1930s and 1960s and is, in a modified form, still used today.
 Electroconvulsive therapy was one treatment that the anti-psychiatry movement wanted to be eliminated from psychiatric practice.
 Their arguments were that ECT damages the brain, and was used as punishment or as a threat to keep the patients "in line".
 Since then, ECT has improved considerably, and is now performed under general anesthesia in a medically supervised environment.

-The National Institute for Health and Care Excellence recommends ECT for the short-term treatment of severe, treatment-resistant depression, and advises against its use in schizophrenia.
+The National Institute for Health and Care Excellence recommends ECT for the short-term treatment of severe, treatment-resistant depression, and advises against its use as a first line treatment for schizophrenia.
+ECT has shown to be up to 70% effective for treatment resistant schizophrenia, and ECT has been shown to be particularly helpful for cases with prominent catatonic symptoms.
 According to the Canadian Network for Mood and Anxiety Treatments, ECT is more efficacious for the treatment of depression than antidepressants, with a response rate of 90% in first line treatment and 50-60% in treatment-resistant patients.

 The most common side effects of ECT include headache, muscle soreness, confusion, and temporary loss of recent memory.
 Patients may also experience permanent amnesia.